Cholstat

 Things you should do

-• Remind any doctor, dentist or pharmacist you visit that you are taking CHOLSTAT.
+• Tell your doctor, dentist or pharmacist you visit that you are taking CHOLSTAT.

 Things you should not do